 - After logging in to the system, the name of the person who logged in to the system appears on the navigation bar in the upper right corner of the screen.
 It is necessary to click on the arrow to the right of the name of the logged-in user, which opens a drop-down menu.
 Select Change User in the menu, which opens a window with a list of minor children.
 After you select the name of a child on whose behalf you wish to act, the name of the current user will change into the child’s name, and you will be able to access services on behalf of the child.

 - If I am not a Croatian citizen, can I use the e-Citizens digital platform?

 - EU/EEA citizens can use the services if they own one of the digital credentials from EU/EEA countries that are recognised for cross-border use of electronic services.

-Citizens of other countries can use e-Citizens if they have a Personal Identification Number (PIN) (Osobni identifikacijski broj (OIB)), on the basis of which they can obtain one of the digital credentials in the Republic of Croatia from the list of accepted credentials.
+Also citizens of other countries can use e-Citizens if they have a Personal Identification Number (PIN) (Osobni identifikacijski broj (OIB)), on the basis of which they can obtain one of the digital credentials in the Republic of Croatia from the list of acepted credentials.

 - If I am a digital nomad with an approved temporary residence in Croatia, can I use the e-Citizens digital platform?

 - You can use e-Citizens after you obtain a Personal Identification Number (PIN).
 Based on the PIN, you can open a bank account and use internet banking services of a bank whose mobile token is on the list of accepted credentials of e-Citizens.

 You can find more detailed instructions on how to obtain a PIN at: Instructions for obtaining a PIN/OIB.